Your price $8.98 USD

 Problem: you're a full city block away and you want a photograph that can be enlarged to the extent that you can positively identify a person.

-Solution: a high-quality 180mm lens, a strong tripod, and Bluefire Police film, developed in Bluefire HR developer.
+Solution: a high-quality 180mm lens, a strong tripod, and Bluefire Police film, developed in Bluefire HR developer (similar results can be had from other developers, but with a loss of film speed).

 let's see a demonstration ...